searchisko/elasticsearch-river-jira/README.md

     | 1.0.0      | 0.19             | 5+   | 2             | 11.9.2012    |
     -----------------------------------------------------------------------

-For cahngelogs, planned milestones/enhancements and known bugs see [github issue tracker](https://github.com/jbossorg/elasticsearch-river-jira/issues) please.
+For changelog, planned milestones/enhancements and known bugs see [github issue tracker](https://github.com/jbossorg/elasticsearch-river-jira/issues) please.

 The JIRA river indexes JIRA issues and comments, and makes them searchable by ElasticSearch.
 JIRA is pooled periodically to detect changed issues (search operation with JQL query over `updatedDate` field) to update search index in incremental update mode.
 Periodical full update may be configured too to completely refresh search index and remove issues deleted in JIRA from it (deletes are not catched by incremental updates).